livingcreative/kcanvas/README.md

 ```
 git clone https://github.com/livingcreative/kcommon.git kcommon
 ```
-Now you can create directory for build (it can be located anywhere you like, for current example it'll be inside our `example` directory) and generate Visual Studio solution:
+Now you can create directory for build (it can be located anywhere you like, for current example it'll be inside our `example` directory) and generate project files for build (for Windows you'll get Visual Studio solution by default, for Linux you'll get makefile):
 ```
 mkdir build
 cd build
-cmake ..\kcanvas\src
+cmake ../kcanvas/src
 ```

+### Windows specifics
-Now you can open `kcanvas.sln` solution file and build it with Visual Studio.
+After running cmake you can open `kcanvas.sln` solution file and build it with Visual Studio or msbuild.
 Resulting library files (`kcanvas.lib`) will be put under `lib\<Platform>\<Configuration>` subdirectory inside `kcanvas` source directory.

 By default kcanvas library builds with static MSVC runtime, to generate solution with dynamic MSVC runtime you can pass following option to cmake: `-Dmsvcruntime=dynamic`

+### Linux specifics
+After running cmake you can use generated makefile for building library.
+Resulting library files (`libkcanvas.a`) will be put under `lib` subdirectory inside `kcanvas` source directory.

 ## Copyright and licensing
 kcanvas 2D Graphics Library